 Assessment of digital camera response to UV, visible and IR

 A question which often arises in imaging concerns the spectral response of cameras to different wavelengths of light – how sensitive is my camera to UV?
 With UV imaging having huge challenges around getting enough light to be imaged, camera, lens and filter choice are vital for optimum performance.
-Having approached camera manufacturers for spectral sensitivity data (can’t be shared – sensitive information), and having also approached testing houses (extremely expensive, >£10k for a camera to be assessed), I will be attempting to build my own test system to carry this out.
-This will enable me to compare cameras, lenses and filters combinations for sensitivity to wavelengths between 250nm and 800nm.
+Having approached camera manufacturers for spectral sensitivity data (can’t be shared – sensitive information), and having also approached testing houses (extremely expensive, >£10k for a camera to be assessed), I have designed and built my own test system to carry this out.
+This enables me to compare cameras, lenses and filters combinations for sensitivity to wavelengths between 280nm and 800nm.

 How can changing how you illuminate and image your object improve contrast in the areas you want to image?
 I have a wide range of imagaing equipment and am able to design and test custom imaging solutions for your needs.